JahyLuky/Cpp/README.md

      - **Text Input (CInput)**: Class for capturing text input from users.
      - **Label (CLabel)**: Class representing a textual label in the interface.
      - **Combobox (CComboBox)**: Class simulating a dropdown selection box.

+## Chess
+Additionally, this repository includes mine Chess game implementation.
+For more details on how to install and play the Chess game, please refer to the [Chess Game README](https://github.com/JahyLuky/Cpp/tree/main/Chess).